SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Yext, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 16, 2022 - (NYSE: YEXT)

 NEW YORK, Aug.
-3, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Yext, Inc..
+10, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Yext, Inc.

 Shareholders who purchased shares of YEXT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.